-The Lake Forest Police would like to remind residents and travelers that it is mating season (October-January) for these beautiful creatures.
-Most deer-vehicle accidents (DVAs) occur during the months of October, November and December.
+The Lake Forest Police would like to remind residents and travelers that mating season for these beautiful creatures is October-January.
+Most deer-vehicle accidents (DVAs) occur during the months of October, November, and December.
 Because deer are most active at dusk and dawn, it is not surprising that most accidents involving deer happen between the hours of 5 to 10 p.m. and 5 to 8 a.m.
 While not all deer-vehicle collisions can be prevented, there are steps that drivers can take to avoid an accident.
-Click here to continue.
+You can read the complete article here.

 CoyotesMost go unnoticed, but our community is perfect habitat for the infamous Coyote.
 Thankfully, most interactions are uneventful but as we have encroached on their habitat, their behavior has evolved to be far less fearful of our activities.
 In nearly all cases, if you leave them alone, they'll leave you alone.

 Breeding peaks mid-February and goes until early March.
 With a gestation period (pregnancy equivalent) of approximately 60 days, most litters of pups are born between late April and early May.
 From February to mid-March mother coyotes are actively seeking out den sites.
 By 3 months the puppies are learning how to hunt.
 While it's an incredible sight, it may not be what you want to see on your property.
 So what can you do to peacefully co-exist?
-Click here for the complete article.
+You can read the complete article here.

 SkunksEau de skunk, we all know that smell!